School of Modern Languages & Cultures

 • Literary translation from/into Russian.

-I have co-supervised postgraduate projects about memory in contemporary Russian media, French and Soviet avant-garde writing, and on translation.
+I have also co-supervised postgraduate projects about memory in contemporary Russian media, French and Soviet avant-garde writing, and on translation.

 Teaching